 claiming that once Christ was raised, all OT saints were raised.
 They must expand the lie to support the original lie.
 Of course, this

-false claim flies in the face of many Scriptures, including Christ's claim that He was going to prepare a position for believers, and that
+false claim flies in the face of many Scriptures, including Christ's claim that He was going to prepare a place (a position) for believers,

 "The living know that they will die, but the dead don't know anything" (Ecclesiastes 9:5).
 Dead believers are unconscious, similar to

 the dictionary's definition of sleep.
 They have no thoughts between death and resurrection.
 "There is no mention of the Lord in

 death.
 In Sheol who will give the Lord thanks?"
 (Psalm 6:5).
 "The dead don't praise the Lord, neither do any that go down into

 silence" (Psalm 115:17).
 "Man returns to the earth; in that very day his thoughts perish" (Psalm 146:4).